pressant/Course-Project-CS253/README.md

 # E-Vaidya
-We are making an integrated automated system for the Health Center at IIT Kanpur.
+We are making an integrated automated management system for the Health Center at IIT Kanpur.